UW-Madison-DataScience/2022-04-21-uwmadison-deeplearning/index.md

 {% comment %}
-Materials
+MATERIALS

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="materials">
-  <strong>Lesson Materials:</strong> Please visit <a href="https://carpentries-incubator.github.io/deep-learning-intro/">the lesson homepage</a> for an overview of the workshop content and schedule.
+  <strong>Materials:</strong> Please visit <a href="https://carpentries-incubator.github.io/deep-learning-intro/">the lesson homepage</a> for an overview of the workshop content and schedule.
 </p>